ICM UK Ltd: our company privacy statement

-This privacy statement explains what personal data IPARC UK collects from customers and how we obtain, use and store your data.
+This privacy statement explains what personal data ICM UK Ltd collects from customers and how we obtain, use and store your data.
 It will also highlight your data protection rights and how to exercise these rights.

 What data do we collect?